unburied/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/GP6_Engineering Critique.md

 #### Going over the inquiry

-* Your instructor discusses the inquiry questions and what you should focus on in the afternoon.
+* Your instructor discusses the inquiry questions and what you should be focusing on.

 ----